DrPaulBrewer/single-market-robot-simulator/README.md

 ## Configuration

+Configuration is a matter of preparing a `sim.json` file BEFORE usage.

 Configuration in the stand alone app occurs in a .json file called `config.json` or `sim.json`.  `config.json` is currently read by `main()` by default in stand-alone app mode but this may change to `sim.json` in v6.0.0 to better agree with other contexts ([2], and the Docker stand-alones) where the file `sim.json` is used,

-When used as a software module, the configuration object is passed to the function `runSimulation()` or the constructor `new Simulation()`.
+When used as a software module, the configuration object `config` read from the configuration file or other location is passed to the constructor `new Simulation(config)`.

-A partial (but still valid) format for `config.json` is given in `configSchema.json` as a JSON Schema.
+A partial (but still valid) machine and human readable format for `config.json` is given in `configSchema.json` as a JSON Schema.

+A more human-readable version for most of the allowed fields can be found in the programmer's documentation for the [public constructor config params for `Simulation`](https://doc.esdoc.org/github.com/DrPaulBrewer/single-market-robot-simulator/class/src/index.js~Simulation.html).

 ### Configurable supply and demand